7thLucas/full-app-6a33c-eb0ca-4482/_doc/product-overview.md

 ## Scope (MVP)
 - Cross-platform fashion item price lookup
+- Best price highlighted / surfaced at the top of results
 - Side-by-side price results display
 - Platform filtering or sorting by price
-- Link-out to purchase on each platform
+- Link-out to purchase on the best-price platform

 ## Out of Scope (MVP)
 - Payment processing within the app